 Prior to joining Kahle Acoustics, Yann Jurkiewicz briefly worked as an acoustic consultant for the Paris-based company Delphi and as an intern for Arup Acoustics in New York, as part of his final year project.
 In addition to the research studies he undertook there for his Master's thesis, he also collaborated on a feasibility study for the renovation of the Arlene Schnitzer Hall in Portland (home to the Oregon Symphony), and on preliminary studies for the construction of the Constellation Center, a new 4-hall performing arts center in Boston.
 This research consisted of an acoustic analysis of more than one hundred concert rooms renowned for their acoustic quality and the major role they played in the history of baroque music.

 Yann Jurkiewicz joined Kahle Acoustics in 2006.
-He has been project manager for the Théâtre de l'Archipel in Perpignan (Ateliers Jean Nouvel and Métra & Associés, opened in 2011), the renovation and transformation of the Square Brussels Meeting Center (A.2R.C Architectes, opened in 2009), the Théâtre du Nord in Lille (Blond & Roux Architectes), the renovation of Le Nouveau Siècle concert hall in Lille (Pierre Louis Carlier Architect, opened in 2013) as well as L'Astrada Marciac concert hall (Atelier d'Architecture King Kong, completion in 2011), which houses the yearly Jazz festival.
+He has been project manager for the Théâtre de l'Archipel in Perpignan (Ateliers Jean Nouvel and Métra & Associés, 2011), the renovation and transformation of the Square Brussels Meeting Center (A.2R.C Architectes, 2009), the Théâtre du Nord in Lille (Blond & Roux Architectes), the transformation of Le Nouveau Siècle concert hall in Lille (Pierre Louis Carlier Architect, 2013) as well as L'Astrada Marciac concert hall (Atelier d'Architecture King Kong, 2011), which houses the yearly Jazz festival.

-He has made significant contributions to the acoustic design of the Stavanger Konserthus, Norway (Medplan AS Arkitekter, completion last September 2012).
-Yann has also collaborated on the acoustic concept for L'Auditorium de Bordeaux (4A Achitectes, opened in February 2013).
-He was also involved in the Philharmonie de Paris (opened in January 2015).
-Since 2014, Yann Jurkiewicz was on the full acoustic mission (from design to completion) of the renovation and transformation of the 17th-century Chapelle Corneille, Rouen, in France, into a concert hall for chamber music and choral music.
+He has made significant contributions to the acoustic design of the Stavanger Konserthus, Norway (Medplan AS Arkitekter, 2012).
+Yann has also collaborated on the acoustic concept for L'Auditorium de Bordeaux (4A Achitectes, 2013).
+He was also involved in the Philharmonie de Paris (2015)./